Israel may broaden entry restriction due to coronavirus

 JERUSALEM (Reuters) - Prime Minister Benjamin Netanyahu said on Sunday Israel might broaden its entry restrictions to include visitors from all countries.

-Israel already requires travelers arriving from 15 countries, in Europe and Asia, to go into home quarantine for 14 days.
-The measure effectively cut off tourism from those countries and led some foreign airlines to suspend flights to Israel.
+Israel already requires travelers arriving from more than a dozen countries and territories in Europe and Asia to go into home quarantine for 14 days.
+The measure has effectively cut off tourism from those countries and led some foreign airlines to suspend flights to Israel.

-Israel has reported 26 coronavirus cases and some 80,000 Israelis are in self-quarantine after returning from foreign visits.
+Israel has reported 29 coronavirus cases, with no deaths so far.
+Some 80,000 Israelis are in self-quarantine after returning from travel abroad.

 Netanyahu spoke by telephone on Sunday with U.S. Vice-President Mike Pence to discuss coronavirus concerns amid Israeli media reports that Israel was considering barring visitors from parts of the United States where the illness has spread.